Contact VFC

 How to Enroll

-1. Recommended: Download and complete the Provider Enrollment Worksheet to gather information needed to enroll.
+1. Download and complete the Provider Enrollment Worksheet to gather information needed to enroll.
 DO NOT SUBMIT the worksheet to the VFC Program.

 • You will need each key practice staff member’s unique User ID and Confirmation Code (generated after completion of the required lessons).